mseminatore/TeslaJS/README.md

 ## Charge State Example

-Adding the vehicle ID from a successful `vehicles()` call to options you can make other Tesla REST calls:
+Adding the vehicle ID from a successful `vehicles()` API call to options you can make other Tesla REST calls:

 ```javascript